Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/melissa-rory.md

 ```

-For now lets just focus on the frame image as the "start".
+This solution isn't particularly new, so for now lets focus on the frame image
+as the "start".

 ## Before the Logo Cut